Concerto (TV series)

-Concerto was a Canadian music television miniseries which aired on CBC Television in 1976.
+Concerto is a Canadian music television miniseries which aired on CBC Television in 1976.

 Premise

 Toronto Symphony Orchestra conductor Victor Feldbrill presented this classical music series featuring ensembles such as the Chamber Players of Toronto and violinist Jean Carignan.

 Scheduling

 This half-hour series of seven episodes was broadcast on selected Wednesdays at 9:30 p.m.
 (Eastern) from 18 February to 4 August 1976.